awsdocs/aws-sdk-for-javascript-v3/doc_source/using-lambda-function-prep.md

 # Prepare and Create the Lambda Function<a name="using-lambda-function-prep"></a>

-In this task, you create the Lambda function used by the application\.
+In this task, you create the AWS Lambda function used by the application\.

-![\[JavaScript running in a browser invoking a Lambda function\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/)![\[JavaScript running in a browser invoking a Lambda function\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/)![\[JavaScript running in a browser invoking a Lambda function\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/)
+![\[JavaScript running in a browser invoking a Lambda function\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/images/create-lambda-function.png)![\[JavaScript running in a browser invoking a Lambda function\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/)![\[JavaScript running in a browser invoking a Lambda function\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/)

 The Lambda function is invoked by the browser script every time the player of the game clicks and releases the handle on the side of the machine\.
 There are 16 possible results that can appear in each slot position, chosen at random\.